zrosenbauer/slacker-action/README.md

 ## Usage

 The API for this action mirrors the webhook API verbatim.
-Some items are not currently suppported (i.e. attachements).
+Some items are not currently supported (i.e. attachments).

 ```yaml
 name: Example Action